everyday Dharma

 • I wish I could have given him the moon

 Good poems, for me, are often potent teachings on how to live this precious life we are given.
 Over the years I have been moved to tears reading poems.
 There is one poet in particular I keep coming back to, the Japanese poet Ryōkan Taigu, who lived from 1758–1831.
-Ryokan, as a Google search tells me,…
+Ryokan was a quiet and eccentric Sōtō…

 Read More